Pacemaker for Atrial Fibrillation

 During the procedure.
 If problems happen during the procedure, doctors can likely fix them right away.

 - A lung could collapse (pneumothorax).
 This happens if air builds up in the space between the lung and the chest wall.
 But a pneumothorax can be treated, and people recover well.
-This problem may happen about 1 to 5 times out of a 100 procedures.
-2
+This problem may happen about 1 to 5 times out of 100 procedures. footnote 2

 - Serious problems during the procedure are very rare.
 These problems include heart attack, stroke, or the need for an emergency surgery.
-They might happen 1 time out of 1000.
-3
+They might happen 1 time out of 1000. footnote 3

 After the procedure.
 Problems after the procedure can be minor, like mild pain, or serious, like an infection.
 But your doctor can solve most of these problems.
 And most people do not have long-term issues with their pacemakers.